Skip to content

 Manual configuration

-In scenarios where it is not possible to scan the neighborhood with IP multicast or the pool nodes are not located, the IP addresses of each HSM in the pool must be entered manually, and the online database synchronization operation (Database Live Sync) must also be done manually by the operator.
+In scenarios where it is not possible to scan the neighborhood with IP multicast or the pool nodes cannot be located, the IP addresses of each HSM in the pool must be entered manually, and the online database synchronization operation (Database Live Sync) must also be done manually by the operator.

 When a node is added to a Domain and successfully performs Database Live Sync, a signal is triggered to all the other nodes in the pool called Sensibilization.
 The role of this signal is to include the address of the new node being added in the nodes that are already part of the Domain, so that the operator doesn't have to go back to each HSM after the last node has been configured to update the list of nodes in each HSM.